fearfulsmtry/litany-of-horror/_posts/2025-08-15-the-unnamed-part-i.md

 “You were driving.
 The man behind you didn’t follow you all the way.”

 Anding’s smile didn’t reach her eyes.
 “She says strange things.
-Ikaw talagi, Ija.”
+Ikaw talaga, iha.”

 Gabi crouched a little to meet her gaze, the corner of his mouth lifting despite the chill her words left.
 “You’ve got sharp eyes, balong,” he said, giving her shoulder a light squeeze before straightening.